hadipourh/DL/README.md

 ```

 For detailed instructions on installing Gurobi and obtaining an academic license, refer to the [GrabGurobi repository](https://github.com/hadipourh/grabgurobi).
+The above commands are included in the [install.sh](install.sh) script, which can be executed to set up the environment.

 ## Structure of Our Tool
 We have developed our tools using a modular approach to ensure flexibility and maintainability.
 The workflow is divided into three main modules: